christian-eriksson/monster/README.md

 ## Install

-Prepare by creating a base config for i3, it should be a valid i3 config without commands to start fehbg and picom.
+Prepare by creating a base config for i3, it should be a valid i3 config without commands to start fehbg and picom as well as the `bar{}` block, color and font settings.
 The partial config files in the [i3 directory](application-themes/i3/partial-configs) will be appended to this base config.

 To install the theme: